Patti Russo: Work with Meat Loaf, TSO, Queen, Cher (1993–2013)

 As an actress, Russo played the lead role of Esmeralda in the London production of Notre Dame de Paris.
-She played the character of "Killer Queen" in the Las Vegas version of the musical We Will Rock You, based on the music of Queen.
+She also performed as Esmeralda on the Royal Variety Performance in 2000.
+Russo played the character of "Killer Queen" in the Las Vegas version of the musical We Will Rock You, based on the music of Queen.
 She guest-starred in the New York City musicals The 12 and The Rock Tenor and the Night of Broadway benefit shows.

-Russo's television credits include The Tonight Show with Jay Leno, Late Show with David Letterman, The View, Entertainment Tonight, Don't Forget the Lyrics, Qcheck, Huckabee, Lopez Tonight, The USA Music Challenge, Top of the Pops, Brit Awards, American Music Awards, Party in the Park- Hyde Park UK, Prince's Trust - UK, Pres.
-Clinton's 2nd Inaugural Ball - Washington, D.C., NRL Grand Finals - Sydney, AFL Grand Finals - Melbourne, Night of the Proms - Belgium, Germany, Netherlands.
+Russo's television credits include The Tonight Show with Jay Leno, Late Show with David Letterman, The View, Entertainment Tonight, Don't Forget the Lyrics, Donny and Marie, Qcheck, Huckabee, Lopez Tonight, The USA Music Challenge, Top of the Pops, Brit Awards, American Music Awards, Party in the Park - Hyde Park UK, The Prince's Trust - UK, Royal Variety Performance - UK, Pres.
+Clinton's 2nd Inaugural Ball - Washington, D.C., NRL Grand Final - Sydney, AFL Grand Final - Melbourne, Night of the Proms - Belgium, Germany, Netherlands.
 Russo has been featured with Meat Loaf in numerous MTV and VH1 music specials including The History of Meat Loaf Live, Live in the Neighborhood, On Tour (PBS), Behind the Music, VH1: Storytellers, Hard Rock Live, Live in Mexico City and Guilty Pleasure Live.

-Russo has performed for numerous charitable benefits including Battersea Dogs and Cats Home, Covenant House, The Painted Turtle, The Prince's Trust, breast cancer research, Hurricane Katrina relief, Blythedale Children's Hospital, Rock Against Cancer, Starkey Hearing Foundation, and Queen AIDS charity concert.
+Russo has performed for numerous charitable benefits including Battersea Dogs and Cats Home, Covenant House, The Painted Turtle, The Prince's Trust, Lifetime Applauds: The Fight Against Breast Cancer, Hurricane Katrina relief, Blythedale Children's Hospital, Concert at the Kings Rock Against Cancer, Wintershall Charity Rock Concert, Starkey Hearing Foundation, Rock ‘n Roar for a Cure, Little Dreams Foundation, United We Rock Foundation, Royal Variety Charity, and Queen AIDS charity concert.

 Solo career (2014–present)

-Russo pursued a solo career afterwards.
-She started with the release of an EP and a live tour in April 2014.
+Russo pursued a solo career starting with the release of an EP and a live tour in April 2014.